 Some friends and I were having lunch the other day, discussing various challenges to find the time to write—caring for children, caring for our homes, talking with spouses, all manner of delights and duties.
 Then there was the other ‘D’—distractions.

-In between bites of fish and chips, I lamented the ease with which I am sucked into all sorts of social media vortexes.
-That particular morning it was Instagram—and decried the slippery decline away from what I actually set out to do—write an original thought or two, unhindered by all those other voices.
+In between bites of fish and chips I lamented the ease with which I am sucked into all sorts of social media vortexes.
+That particular morning it was Instagram; I decried the slippery decline away from what I actually set out to do—write an original thought or two, unhindered by all those other virtual voices.

 When I sat with our iced tea and lunchtime conversation running through my head the next morning, I heard the Holy Spirit remind me what we writers do: tell the world what we know from where we are in our own way.
-But the white noise of other voices—actual flesh & blood ones, or virtual via Facebook, Instagram or other writers—can drown out the voice of our Shepherd Jesus.
+But the white noise of other voices—actual flesh & blood ones, or virtual via Facebook, Instagram, other bloggers or tweeters—can drown out the voice of our Shepherd Jesus.

-Then I thought of the words about Jesus in John 10:3, “…and the sheep listen to his voice.
+The words that Jesus spoke in John 10:3 came to mind, “…and the sheep listen to his voice.
 He calls out his own sheep by name and leads them out.”
-And verse 4 “…and his sheep follow him because they know his voice.”
+Verse 4 “…and his sheep follow him because they know his voice.”

-Another thing about sheep (face it, baaaaa…) sheep are confined; they know their boundaries—and they only go somewhere else when the Shepherd moves them.
+Another thing about sheep and shepherds, sheep are confined; they know their boundaries.
+They only go somewhere else when the Shepherd moves them.
 I often want to be in a different pasture than my own, different circumstances, a better place.
 But the problem with looking over fences at other peoples’ ‘property’, real or imagined, is I’m left dissatisfied and there it is again, distracted, from the words God has given me to share.